fsharp/fslang-design/RFCs/FS-1093-additional-conversions.md

 The user may ask, if these types have widening from `int8` and `int16`then why doesn't, say, `int64`?
 However in practice the `int8` and `int16` types are very rarely used in F#, so we expect this to be vanishingly rare, and code will clearer if these specific widenings are made explicit.

+In addition, these widenings are not included:

+    int32 --> float32
+    float32 --> float64

+Earlier drafts of this PR included `int32` --> `float32` and `float32` --> `float64` widenings.
+However, the use cases for these as adhoc type-directed conversions in F# programming are not particularly compelling - remember, adhoc conversions can cause confusion, and shuold only be added if really necessary.

+* One proposed use case for an implicit TDC for `int32` --> `float32`  is machine learning APIs which accept `float32` data, for example ideally little usability penalty should apply when switching from `float64` to `float32`.
+  However adhoc type directed conversions do not solve this.

+* One proposed use case for an implicit TDC for `float32` --> `float64` is floating point utility code (e.g. printing) to use 64-bit floating point values, and yet be routinely usable with 32-bit values.
+However a non-array-literal value of `single[]` still need to be converted to `double[]`, for example, so the lack of uniformity in practical settings will still require explicit conversions.

+As a result these have been removed from the proposal.
+They can always be added at a later date.

 # Drawbacks

 ### Expressions may change type when extracted